HusnainRazaGhaffar/certified-kubernetes-administrator-course/docs/02-Core-Concepts/18-Namespaces.md

   ```
   $ kubectl get pods --all-namespaces
   ```
+- We can also instruct kubectl to show us resources from all namespaces by `kubectl get all -A` or `kubectl get all --all-namespaces`

   ![ns12](../../images/ns12.PNG)

 - To limit resources in a namespace, create a resource quota.
 To create one start with **`ResourceQuota`** definition file.
 ```
 apiVersion: v1